appurist/say2file/README.md

 Options: --file or -f with filename (input text file)
-         --split or -s (split the input text file into multiple output files) --out or -o with rootname (produces rootname.type or rootname-n.type) --provider or -p with provider ("ibm", "watson", "eleven" or "11") --list or -l (to list available voices) --voice or -w with the name (IBM) or the voice ID (ElevenLabs) --key or -k with the API key to use (if not in .env) --url or -k with the service URL to use (if not in .env)
+         --split or -s (split the input text file into multiple output files) --out or -o with rootname (produces rootname.type or rootname-n.type) --provider or -p with provider(ibm, watson, eleven or 11. default is eleven) --list or -l (to list available voices)
+         --key or -k with the API key to use (if not in .env) --version or -v (show version))
+         --help or -h or -? (this help))

+Addition options when using the ElevenLabs provider:
+         --voice or -w (who), choices: default or voice-ID) --type or -t with type, choices: mp3 or wav, mp3 is always 44100 --rate or -r with rate, mp3 choices: 64, 96, 128, or 192 (default) wav choices: 16000, 22050, 24000, or 44100 (default)

-Additional options when using the IBM Watson provider:
+Addition options when using the IBM Watson provider:
-         --type or -t with type (wav, mp3, mpeg, flac, ogg) --rate or -r with rate (sample rate, default is 44100) --version or -v (show version)
+         --url or -u with the service URL to use (if not in .env) --voice or -w (who), choices: michael olivia kevin lisa allison henry james kate charlotte craig madison --type or -t with type, choices: wav, mp3, mpeg, flac, ogg) --rate or -r with rate, sample rate: default is 44100)
-         --help or -h or -? (this help)

 For IBM, the voice can can be: michael, olivia, kevin, lisa, allison, henry, james, kate, charlotte, craig, or madison.